GreptimeTeam/docs/docs/en/v0.4/user-guide/upgrade.md

 Here explains the meaning of some important options

-- `--addr`: The address of the Frontend node.
+- `--addr`: The gRPC address of the Frontend node or Standalone process.
 - `--output-dir`: The directory to put the exported data.
 Give a path at your current machine.
 The exported SQL files will be put in that directory.
 - `--target`: The things to export. `create-table` can export the `CREATE TABLE` clause for each table. `table-data` can export the data of each table alone with `COPY FROM` clause.